mulesoft/api-console/README.md

 See complete documentation about how to import sources into your web page in the [api console element docs].
 Also, if you are a developer you can check out [demo application source code].

 You can also build API Console as a embeddable HTML element using one of our [build tools].

-## Optimization options

-API Console displays documentation for RAML documents by performing heavy duty computations to transform RAML data into a JavaScript object.
-Naturally, this takes time.
-There are, however, a few options to optimize loading time of API Console, depending on your use case.

-### RAML data source

-If your API is under active development and changes often, you may want to consider using the RAML file hosted on a server as a data source.
-The API Console application will then parse RAML file using the RAML JavaScript parser and use the parser output as a data source.
-Parsing occurs during API Console load time, but during that time, the latest API version is displayed.

-Because this use case requires you to include more custom HTML elements it's not suitable for the standalone version.
-Other options would be a better fit.

-### JSON data source

-If your API doesn't change often or if you are using our [build tools] in your CI process, using a JSON data source is a good choice.
-In this case, you can generate a JSON file from the RAML and use it as a data input in the `<api-console>` element.

-This option significantly reduces the API Console load time.
-It is also suitable for both standalone application and the HTML element.

-### Inline JSON in the page source

-This option gives you the fastest load time but may increase initial page weight.
-It is the same option as the JSON data source but the JSON data is not kept in separate JSON file.
-The data is included in the page source as a JavaScript object.

-Use this option if your API rarely, or never, changes.
-Every change to the source RAML file requires regenerating the whole page, which can be automated with our [build tools].

 ## API Console configuration options